"

 Figure 6.47.
 Press Brake / Photo Credit: Agranjo, CC BY-SA 4.0

 A press brake is a piece of equipment that can precisely put a long, straight bend in a piece of plate.
 These machines vary widely in size and capability.
-A small sheet metal brake is operated by hand and usually can’t bend material thicker than 12 gauge (just under ⅛” or 3 mm thick).
-A large hydraulic press brake can handle material 10’ (3 m) or more wide and 1” (2.5 cm) or thicker, depending on how far it must be bent.
+For instance, a small sheet metal brake is operated by hand and usually can’t bend material thicker than 12 gauge (just under one-eighth of an inch or 3 mm thick).
+Compare that to a large hydraulic press brake can handle material 10 feet (3 m) wide and one inch (2.5 cm) or more thick, depending on how far it must be bent.
 The size of a press brake in most shops is determined by the work being done.
 They are expensive tools and you wouldn’t want to pay for more press brake than you need.

 A worker's hand-operated metal bender is used to bend a piece of tubing.